-Nominating a beneficiary lets you have your say about who receives your super if you pass away.
-We look at the pros and cons of nomination choices.
+Nominating a beneficiary lets you have your say about who receives your super and any death insurance you may have if you pass away.
+(Together, your super and death insurance payment are known as a ‘benefit’, which is how we’ll talk about it here.)

-There’s a bit more paperwork involved as you’ll need to complete the binding beneficiary nomination form and have it witnessed.
+There’s a bit more paperwork involved as you’ll need to complete the Binding beneficiary nomination form and have it witnessed.

 If you change your mind at any time, you’ll need to fill out a new form to update us.